HISTORY OF THE WOODHOUSE TROPHY

 •If a game is stopped and cannot be finished then bonus points will count.

-Tony Woodhouse sadly passed away in 2011 after serving the club for fifty years.
+Tony Woodhouse sadly passed away in 2011 after serving Hythe & Dibden for over fifty years.
 Through the 80’s Hythe Sunday 2nd XI consisted of Tony, Alan Wiltshire and 9 colts on most weekends.
 Alan & Tony never complained yet a lot of the higher statesman in the club thought of disbanding the team following several heavy defeats and some objections from the opponents.

 'Tony Woodhouse a True Hythe Legend'

-We thank Sway & Fawley for keeping his memory alive.
+We thank Sway for keeping his memory alive and Langley Manor who joined last year